-Most of the electrical current in Vietnam is 220V, 50Hz.
-Round, two-plug pins are more common although some places use flat pins or three-pronged pins.
-Luxurious hotels provide multi sockets adaptor in room.
+Most of the electrical current in Myanmar is 220V, 50Hz.
+Flat, two-plug pins are more common although some places use flat pins or three-pronged pins.
+Luxurious hotels provide multi sockets adaptor in the room.
 Anyway, cheap adaptors are sold in local markets or can be requested at the hotel’s desk

 MOBILE & INTERNET

 Iphone and other up-to-date handhelds are very popular and convenient for connecting the internet as wifi is available everywhere.
 At the airport or phone shop, you can easily get a sim and data package for your stay in Myanmar.
 A good package for two weeks will be ranging just from US$10 – US$15.

 SHOPPING & SHIPPING

 Bargaining is an art long-practiced in Asian countries including Myanmar.
 Myanmar arts and crafts, mostly pure handmade, are best souvenirs and prices are very reasonable.
 Lacquer-ware, wood and ivory carvings, tapestries, silverware, brassware, silk and cotton fabric and shoulder bags are some of the favorite items.
 Finest Myanmar ruby, sapphire, jade and pearl are available at Myanmar gems shops.